-L-5-MTHF also plays an important role in detoxication of a variety of compounds, including environmental toxins (such as mercury, lead, arsenic and tin), medications, and some of the body's own hormones.
+L-5-MTHF also plays an important role in detoxification of a variety of compounds, including environmental toxins (such as mercury, lead, arsenic and tin), medications, and some of the body's own hormones.
 Estrogens are detoxified through methylation.
 Inadequate levels of L-5-MTHF cause potentially toxic build-up of estrogens in the body, which increases risk to breast, prostate and other cancers.
 Other conditions of estrogen excess, such as uterine fibroids and endometriosis, are also more likely to occur and be more severe.
 Histamine, epinephrine (adrenaline), and norepinephrine are also detoxified by methylation.
 Inadequate L-5-MTHF could therefore potentially worsen allergy and stress-related symptoms.

-L-5-MTHF is critical for the detoxication of homocysteine, a metabolite of SAM.
+L-5-MTHF is critical for the detoxification of homocysteine, a metabolite of SAM.
 Like blood cholesterol, serum levels of homocysteine are directly associated with cardiovascular disease.
 In a recent study of people who had their atherosclerotic (clogged) coronary arteries treated by balloon angioplasty, homocysteine levels were measured.
 Half of the study participants were supplemented with folic acid and vitamin B12.
 At the end of the study, homocysteine levels and coronary artery clogging were again evaluated.
 The group that received folic acid and B12 had lower homocysteine levels and less blood vessel clogging.
 High homocysteine levels do more than damage arteries.
 Conditions associated with elevated homocysteine levels include coronary artery disease, heart attack, stroke, deep vein thrombosis, peripheral vascular disease, miscarriage, birth defects, depression, sensorineural hearing loss, osteoporosis, cancer, arthritis, dementia, Alzheimer's disease, Parkinson's disease, and complications of diabetes.
 It is unfortunate that more people don't know what their homocysteine levels are.